len-rtz/cex-static-html/README.md

 Two participants will implement the same use case — a sports club website built on a shared ontology over five sessions with a combined time limit of 20 hours each.
 All coding activities, reflections, and metrics are tracked through a structured developer diary and NASA-TLX surveys.

+This project is done in the context of the masters course Coding Excellence (CEX) at TH Köln during summer semester 2025: [archi-lab.io](https://www.archi-lab.io)

 ## Experiment Structure and Guidelines
 ### Tasks and Scoring